larpchronicles/rules/rules-topics/23_npc.md

 * 600 Goblin Points for a two day event.
 * 900 Goblin Points for a three day event.
 * Full Skill Point accrual, plus an additional reward of 1 Skill Point per day.
-* 2 point removal of Strain from their character per day of the event.
 * Free Event Fee & Meal Ticket.
 * Five Mystery Sacks per event day.
 These are a grab bag reward that each contain one of the following:
   * A bundle of five Tier 1 crafting materials.